Jin Boyang: 2017–2018 season: First senior international gold and Olympic debut

 Jin had a car accident in August 2017, resulting in left thigh injuries.
-He started his season at the 2017 CS Finlandia Trophy.
-He placed second in the short program and third in the free skate and won the gold medal overall.
-His Grand Prix assignments for this season were 2017 Cup of China and 2017 Skate America.
-Jin interviewed that he had sprained both of his ankles due to loose boot laces, which was confirmed by Zhao Hongbo as having happened before Cup of China.
-He placed second at Cup of China and fourth at Skate America.
-He withdrew from the Grand Prix Final and the Chinese Championships due to the injuries.
+He started his season at the 2017 CS Finlandia Trophy, where he placed second in the short program and third in the free skate and won the gold medal overall.
+His Grand Prix assignments for this season were the 2017 Cup of China and 2017 Skate America.
+Jin said that he had sprained both of his ankles due to loose boot laces, which was confirmed by Zhao Hongbo as having happened before the Cup of China.
+He placed second at the Cup of China and fourth at Skate America, thereby qualifying for the 2017–18 Grand Prix Final.
+However, he withdrew from the Grand Prix Final and the Chinese Championships due to the injuries.

-At 2018 Four Continents, his first competition post-injury, Jin surpassed 100 points in the short program for the first time internationally, with a score of 100.17.
-In the free skate he scored 200.78 points, for an overall score of 300.95, surpassing the 200 and 300 point barrier once again and winning the gold medal over 2017 World silver medalist Shoma Uno, and won his first senior international gold medal at an ISU Championship.
-His quad Lutz in the Long Program received 2.71 GOE, with six judges awarding it maximum GOE, for a total element score of 16.31.
-He interviewed that he'd worked hard on recovery after he'd withdrawn from the Grand Prix Final, and that he'd trained the hardest he ever had, and that the result had given him the confidence to challenge himself towards delivering two perfect performances in Pyeongchang.
+At the 2018 Four Continents Championships, Jin surpassed 100 points in the short program, earning a new personal best of 100.17.
+In the free skate he scored 200.78 points, for an overall score of 300.95, winning his first senior international gold medal at an ISU Championship.
+His quad Lutz in the free skate received 2.71 GOE, with six judges awarding it maximum GOE, for a total element score of 16.31.
+He said that he had worked hard on both recovery and training after withdrawing from the Grand Prix Final.
+Jin added that the result gave him confidence to challenge himself to give two perfect performances in Pyeongchang.

-Jin placed fourth at the 2018 Winter Olympics, only 7.47 points behind third place finisher Javier Fernández.
-His placement is the highest of any Chinese athlete competing in men's single skating in Olympic history so far.
+Jin placed fourth at the 2018 Winter Olympics with a new personal best of 103.32 points in the short program, and a total score of 297.77.
+His placement was the highest of any Chinese athlete competing in men's single skating in Olympic history.
 At the 2018 World Championships, he placed fourth in the short program but dropped to nineteenth overall after ranking twenty-third in the free skate.